 The Cloud Insights Kubernetes Explorer is a powerful tool for displaying the overall health and usage of your Kubernetes clusters and allows you to easily drill down into areas of investigation.

-Clicking on Dashboards > Kubernetes Explorer opens the Kubernetes Cluster overview page.
-This overview page contains a wide variety of at-a-glance information.
+Clicking on Dashboards > Kubernetes Explorer opens the Kubernetes Cluster list page.
+This overview page contains table of the Kubernetes clusters in your environment.

-The cluster list displays the following usage information for each cluster in your environment:
+The cluster list displays the following information for each cluster in your environment:

-Clicking on a Cluster Name will open the detail page for that cluster
+Cluster Name.
+Clicking on a cluster name will open the detail page for that cluster.

 Refining the Filter